mhung1224/linear-programming-cpp/README.md

 # :bulb: Installation <br>
 Here is a simple way to install this program. <br>
 Make sure you installed `GCC` on your computer.
-If you did't, here is the [MinGW for Windows](https://sourceforge.net/projects/mingw/) installation file to install it. <br>
+If you did't, here is the [MinGW for Windows](https://sourceforge.net/projects/mingw/) installation file. <br>

 First, you need to download all files to your computer.
 Look at the green `Code` box.
 Then, click on it and choose `Download ZIP`. <br>
 After downloading, just extract it. <br>